-Table 11.
+Table 14.
 Interactive SQL Keyboard Shortcuts

-Function key Description Alt+F4 Exits Interactive SQL.
+Function key Description Tab Accepts the selection and closes the text completion window.
+Alt+F4 Exits Interactive SQL.
+Ctrl+A Shows a content-free list of matches.
 Ctrl+C Copies the selected rows and column headings to the clipboard in the Results pane.
 In the SQL Statements pane, copies the selected text to the clipboard.
 Ctrl+End Moves to the bottom of the current pane.
 Ctrl+H Displays the history of your executed SQL statements.
 Ctrl+Home Moves to the top of the current pane.
 Ctrl+N Clears the contents of the Interactive SQL window.
 Ctrl+P Prints the contents of the SQL Statements pane.

-Ctrl+Q Displays the Query Editor.
+Function key Description Ctrl+Q Displays the Query Editor.
 The Query Editor helps you build SQL queries.
 When you have finished building your query, click OK to export it back into the SQL Statements pane.
 Ctrl+S Saves the contents of the SQL Statements pane.
-Esc Clears the SQL Statements pane.
+Ctrl+Plus Sign (+) Adds the item with its parameter list to the SQL Statements pane.
+Ctrl+Asterisk Adds the item with its parameter and type list to the SQL Statements pane.
+Ctrl+Double quote (") Adds the item enclosed in quotation marks to the SQL Statements pane.
 F2 Edits the selected value in the result set.
 F5 Executes all text in the SQL Statements pane.
 F7 Displays the Lookup Table Name dialog.
 F8 Displays the Lookup Procedure Name dialog.
 F9 Executes the text that is selected in the SQL Statements pane.
 If no text is selected, all of the statements are executed.
 Pgdn Moves a page down in the current pane.
 Pgup Moves a page up in the current pane.